 It is the capital and largest city in the region of West Flanders, which has a lot to offer to many worldwide travellers.

 In this 2 days in Bruges itinerary, you will learn why Bruges makes the perfect weekend getaway.
-You will also find out which historical landmarks and tourist attractions you should visit, as well as learn about my favourite cafes and restaurants.
+You will also find out which historical European landmarks and tourist attractions you should visit, as well as learn about my favourite cafes and restaurants.

 Bruges is undoubtedly one of the cutest European cities.
-In Europe, it is often overshadowed by the large and extravagant nearby cities of Paris, London, and Amsterdam, but once you arrive here, you’ll get my point.
+In Europe, it is often overshadowed by the large and extravagant nearby towns of Paris, London, and Amsterdam, but once you arrive here, you'll get my point.

 I visited Bruges in February to celebrate my birthday.
 At first, even I thought that a day would be enough to explore the city.
 However, I was wrong!

 The first day of this 2 days in Bruges itinerary is about travelling back in time.
 Start your weekend trip to Bruges by taking a walk - the good thing is that the city is easily walkable.

 Most of its attractions and sights are situated close to one another.
 You can easily explore without having to worry about transportation.

 But first, I would suggest waking up early and having a nice breakfast.
 These attractions will keep you busy for a few hours, so it’s better to explore on a full stomach.

 That’s Toast is a great choice to try a variety of breakfast dishes.
 The cafe is cosy and well-decorated, and the food is fantastic.